Senior Associate, New York

-Elizabeth is an Associate in Linklaters’ U.S. Dispute Resolution Practice.
+Elizabeth is a Senior Associate in Linklaters’ U.S. Dispute Resolution Practice.

 Elizabeth’s practice focuses on complex commercial litigation, internal investigations, and cross-border government enforcement actions.
 She has extensive experience representing clients in investigations by federal and local regulators and law enforcement agencies, as well as foreign regulators.
 She also regularly advises foreign companies and financial institutions on compliance with U.S. securities, antitrust, sanctions, and other regulatory regimes.